Imagine burying a metal pile five times the size of the Big Island of Hawaii underground. That’s what scientists believe is hiding under the Moon!

 Combining this data with lunar topography info from the Lunar Reconnaissance Orbiter, they uncovered this giant mass hundreds of miles below the basin.

 One theory is that the metal from the asteroid that created the crater is still embedded in the Moon’s mantle.
-Another idea suggests dense oxides formed as the Moon’s magma ocean cooled and solidified.

 Why the South Pole-Aitken Basin Matters